You've created a video. Now you can upload the video to Kaltura (My Media) in FLO and embed it in topic activities

 You'll see confirmation banners that your video is saved in My Media, and that it's set to 'Private'.

 To make the video available for use in your topics (and so that everyone in the teaching team can use it in activities), you should now publish it intothe Media Vault for

 your topic/s.
-Click Published, then wait for your list of topics to appear underneath.
-Tick the topics into which you want to publish the video (you can select one or multiple), then click Save Changes.
+Select Published, then wait for your list of topics to appear underneath.
+Tick the topic/s where you want to publish the video (you can select one or multiple), then click the Save Changes button

-Your changes will be saved and the system will confirm the video has been published to the selected topic's Media Vault.
+The system will confirm the video has been published to the selected topic/s Media Vault.

 If you need to edit a video after it's been uploaded, you have access to a range of basic editing tools in My Media to trim, cut out sections and replace video.
 You can also add captions, chapter markers and more.
 You can edit your video immediately after

 uploading, or at any time.
-For detailed information and instructions for using the editing tools, see the entry:Video - Edit in FLO.
+For detailed information and instructions for using the editing tools, see the entry:Video - edit in FLO (Kaltura).

-Now you've added the video to your FLO site, you'll need to embed the video where students can see it.
+Now you've published the video to your FLO site's Media Vault, you'll need to embed the video where students can see it.